-- The site remains one of the most popular tourist sites in the region, yet tourists can only access approximately one-fourth of their extent.
-In addition, tourists can only enter the complex as part of a supervised group.
+- The magnificent site remains one of the most popular tourist sites in the region.
+Despite this, tourists can only access approximately one-fourth of their extent.
+Those same tourists can only enter the complex as part of a supervised group, though.

 Cango Caves Physical Description

-Numerous large chambers connected by twisting tunnels contain marvelous sights and experiences.
-The chambers vary in size, yet the largest measures approximately 984 ft (300 m) in length.
+Numerous large chambers exist within its confines.
+Most of these remain connected by twisting tunnels containing marvelous sights and experiences.
+The natural chambers vary in size, of course.
+The largest currently known measures roughly 984 ft (300 m) in length.

-Also, the surrounding rock primarily consists of ancient limestone.
+Thousands of visually impressive stalagmites and stalactites additionally fill the various chambers within the Cango Caves.
+The surrounding rock primarily consists of ancient limestone.
 A small underground river also flows through some of the chambers and tunnels.

-The first known attempt to map the system occurred in 1897.
-In addition, the first scientific mapping of the complex was carried out by the South African Speleological Association, in 1956.
-It also remains important to note that there may be more to the complex than we currently know, as portions of it still lie under water.
+The first known attempt to formally map the expansive system occurred in 1897.
+This early effort mapped out a remarkable total of 26 chambers.
+Much later, the first scientific mapping of the complex was carried out by the South African Speleological Association, in 1956.

 Subsequent efforts in 1972 artificially widened a passage to reveal yet another section.
 This area eventually became known as the equally impressive Cango 2.
 This section of the Cango Caves stretches a total of 890 ft (271 m).
 At its ends, however, a body of water existed.